Cognigy/Documentation/docs/en/docs/live-agent/assistants/la-ai-copilot.md

 The Endpoint setup is completed.

-## Test Agent Assist
+## Test LA AI Copilot

-To test Agent Assist, follow these steps:
+To test LA AI Copilot, follow these steps:

 1. Start a Webchat session.
 2. Complete the handover process to Live Agent.